eodg-oxford/srfm/README.md

 This can be done manually or from python after the required inputs are set (recommended).
 There is a class method that does that from python and is shown in the example code.

-The package comes with an example test script, which you should be able to just run, and also use as a template to create your own codes.

 ## Particle scattering optical properties
 1. Scattering code uses